-Scheduling Coordinators may request an additional uplift payment to cover a resource's actual fuel costs or fuel-equivalent costs associated with Start-Up Bid Costs, Minimum Load Bid Costs, Transition Bid Costs, and Energy Bid Costs used in the Bid Cost Recovery mechanism, and that are for amounts in a Reference Level Change Request that were not approved pursuant to Section 30.11.
+Scheduling Coordinators may request an additional uplift payment to cover a resource's actual fuel costs or fuel-equivalent costs associated with Start-Up Bid Costs, Minimum Load Bid Costs, Transition Bid Costs, and Energy Bid Costs used in the Bid Cost Recovery mechanism, and that are for:

+- (a) amounts in a Reference Level Change Request that were not approved pursuant to Section 30.11; or - (b) amounts that exceed the maximum Energy Bid price set forth in Section 39.6.1.1.

 Scheduling Coordinators may not request additional uplift payments under this section to cover costs associated with gas company imbalance penalties.